DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Publish-APIs/README.md

 generated doc pages into the other pages of the developer portal.

-The links for your published SmartDocs will automatically be included into the index.
-Page.
+The links for your published SmartDocs will automatically be included into the index page.

 In the Developer Portal, click the APIs link in the top navbar, and you should see a page that shows the smartdocs.
-You may wish to augment that list with some other guidance information about the APIs available on your portal.
+In a real developer portal, you may wish to augment that list with some other guidance information about the APIs available on your portal.
+We won't do that in this exercise.

 ![](./media/list-of-documented-apis.png)